 Construction is scheduled to start in early 2020 and be completed by mid-2021.
 The estimated cost is $8,000,000 and it is not expected to have a major impact on the present sewer rates in large part because of the operating savings that are associated with the modern equipment.

 The Authority has recently completed several contracts for sewer improvements in an effort to comply with the Consent Order and Agreement signed with the Pennsylvania Department of Environmental Protection (see discussion under "About NMWA" below).

 During the summer of 2016, the Authority replaced the sanitary sewer serving the south side of the 300 block of Warren Street and extended the sanitary sewer approximately 300 feet in the 1800 block of Chain Street.
-The former will eliminate sections of damaged pipe while the latter will enable several properties that are currently on a septic system to connect to public sewers.
-The total cost of both projects is estimated to be $250,000.
+The former eliminated sections of damaged pipe while the latter enabled several properties to connect to public sewers.
+The total cost of both projects was $250,000.

 The Authority awarded a contract March 2018 in the amount of $329,390 for lining and rehabilitation of approximately 125 manholes throughout the Municipality of Norristown to help reduce the amount of rainwater that enters the sanitary sewer system.
 The contract is financed in part by a grant from Pennsylvania Department of Commerce and Economic Development.